digitalmediabremen/elektronik-spass-with-monsieur-fisgus-and-mister-paul/materials/Digital_Music_Workshop/slides/Digital_Music_Workshop--00--Digital_Sound_Basics/index.md

 ---

-### \---
+### \------
-### Ton
+### Wellen
-### \---
+### \------

-[Ton](https://github.com/dennisppaul/ton) a framework for exploring and teaching generative music making and algorithmic compositions. it facilitates simple ways of playing musical notes, facilitates easy access to low-level digital signal processing (DSP) and supplies rhythm and timing as well as some standard muscial mechanics. the library acts as a simple adapter to various sound in- and outputs like JSyn, MIDI, OSC, or analog audio.
+[Wellen](https://github.com/dennisppaul/wellen) is a framework for exploring and teaching generative music making and algorithmic compositions. it facilitates simple ways of playing musical notes, facilitates easy access to low-level digital signal processing (DSP) and supplies rhythm and timing as well as some standard muscial mechanics. the library acts as an adapter to various sound in- + outputs like MIDI, OSC, or digital/analog audio. the library is hosted on github wellen.

 ---

-### \---
+### \------
-### Ton
+### Wellen
-### \---
+### \------

 - `Ton` playing notes
 - `DSP` processing sound